gse4me/projectile/doc/configuration.md

-#### Indexing method
+In the typical style of Emacs, Projectile is **extremely** configurable.
+Pretty much every aspect of its behaviour can be tweaked or extended.

+In this section we'll go over some of the most common things you might want to fine-tune to make Projectile fit your workflow better.

+## Project indexing method

-Projectile has two modes of operation - one is portable and is implemented in Emacs Lisp(therefore it's native to Emacs and is known as the `native indexing method`) and the other relies on external commands like `find`, `git`, etc to obtain the list of files in a project.
+Projectile has two modes of operation - one is portable and is implemented in Emacs Lisp (therefore it's *native* to Emacs and is known as the `native indexing method`) and the other relies on external commands like `find`, `git`, etc to obtain the list of files in a project.

+!!!
+Info

-Since the native indexing mode is much slower, by default the second method is used on all operating systems except Windows.
-To force the use of native indexing in operating systems other than Windows:
+    Since the `native` indexing mode is much slower, by default the `alien` method is used on all operating systems except Windows.

+To force the
+use of native indexing in all operating systems:

 ```el
 (setq projectile-indexing-method 'native)
 ```

-To force the use of external indexing in Windows:
+To force the use of alien indexing in all operating system:

 ```el
 (setq projectile-indexing-method 'alien)
 ```

 This can speed up Projectile in Windows significantly.
-The disadvantage of this method is that it's not well supported on Windows systems.
+The disadvantage of this method is that it's not well supported on Windows systems, as it requires setting up some Unix utilities there.
 If there's problem, you can always use native indexing mode.

-#### Caching
+## Caching

-##### Project files
+### Project files

 Since indexing a big project is not exactly quick (especially in Emacs Lisp), Projectile supports caching of the project's files.
 The caching